zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 -  zenoss.cmd.linux.os\_service

 ..
 Note::
-   As of version 2.3.0 the zenoss.cmd.linux.rpm modeler plugin is disabled by default.
+   * As of version 2.3.0 the zenoss.cmd.linux.rpm modeler plugin is disabled by default.

+   * If /etc/issue has been changed and a banner has been added then the modeler plugin zenoss.cmd.linux.alt\_kernel\_name may need to be disabled.

 Monitoring Templates